sueszli/notionBackup/docs.md

 ## What's next?

-Turns out python sucks for this project.
+turns out python sucks for this project.
 I'm going to rewrite this in node.js with typescript at some point.

+(make sure not to delete the `./demo` folder, as it is expensive to upload again with git lfs)

-There are no html formatters in python that are as good as prettier.
+- there are no good html formatters in python (in node.js, there is prettier)
+- there are no good css parsers in python